-D-Day Landing Beaches Visit the beaches where Allied forces landed in June 1944 during Operation Overlord, and the numerous memorials and museums in the area, such as the restored Canadian tank at Courseulles-sur-Mer, and the Utah Beach museum at Arromanche.
+D-Day Landing Beaches - see where Allied forces landed in June 1944, plus numerous memorials and museums such as the restored Canadian tank at Courseulles-sur-Mer, and the Utah Beach museum at Arromanche.

-Caen The home town of William the Conqueror suffered badly during the Second World War: the Memorial of Caen is a museum dedicated to peace.
-The Musée des Beaux-Arts is an impressive art gallery in the grounds of the Chateau Ducal, which along with the Abbaye aux Dames and the Abbaye aux Hommes was built by William and his wife Mathilda.
+Caen - home to the Musée des Beaux-Arts, an impressive art gallery in the grounds of the Chateau Ducal, which was built by William The Conquerer and his wife Mathilda.

-Mont St Michel Explore this ancient site of pilgrimage and tour the Abbey buildings.
-Before you leave, buy some of Mère Poulard’s biscuits in their iconic tins before heading to the small town of Avranches to view the illuminated manuscripts in the interactive museum.
+Mont St Michel - don’t miss a visit to the famous Mont St Michel, on the Brittany-Normandy border.
+Explore this ancient site of pilgrimage and tour the Abbey buildings.
+Before you leave, buy some of Mère Poulard’s biscuits in their iconic tins.

-Giverny The riverside village of Giverny was for many years home to the painter Claude Monet.
-His house and gardens with its Japanese bridge and pretty water garden are a work of art in themselves and are open to the public from April until the end of October.
+Giverny - visit the home and gardens of Claude Monet with its Japanese bridge and pretty water garden are open to the public from April until the end of October.

-Falais Falais is the reputed birthplace of William the Conqueror, and one of the key sites of the Battle of Normandy.
-It’s also the home of one of the most charming visitor attractions in the region.
-Automates Avenue is a unique collection of 300 clockwork figures recreating the magic of the animated scenes once typical of Parisian department stores at Christmas time.
+Falais - the reputed birthplace of William the Conqueror, it was a key site inthe Battle of Normandy.
+It’s also the home of one of the most charming Automates Avenue, a unique collection of 300 clockwork figures recreating the magic of the animated scenes once typical of Parisian department stores at Christmas time.